spec-framework/website/README.md

 website
 =======

-Since github does not supprt Jekyll website there are now two repo.
+Since github does not support Jekyll website there are now two repo.